 Students must be enrolled in years K-12 at MDHS and attend regularly.
-Students, Teachers, Welfare Workers, Parents or guardians who are involved in the student(s) education may apply for this assistance at any time.
+Students, Teachers, Student Support Case Workers, Parents or guardians who are involved in the student(s) education may apply for this assistance at any time.

-Applicants prove low-income status by providing a photocopy of a current Centrelink Card or Health Care Card with means tested payment codes or to provide an outline of the extenuating circumstances.
+Applicants prove low-income status by providing a photocopy of a current Centrelink Card or Health Care Card with means tested payment codes or by providing an outline of the extenuating circumstances.